LeStahL/wavesabre-executable-msx/README.md

 * Install CMake (from <https://cmake.org/download/>).
 * Install Git (from <https://git-scm.com/download>).
 * Install the Visual C++ Toolkit 2022 (from <https://aka.ms/vs/17/release/vs_BuildTools.exe>).
+* Install the .NET Framework Developer pack 4.6.1 (from <https://www.microsoft.com/de-de/download/details.aspx?id=49978>).
-* Add the binary folders of both of those to your `PATH` variable.
+* Add the binary folders of all of those to your `PATH` variable.
 * Run `git submodule update --init --recursive` in the source root of this repository.
 * Create an out-of-source build folder, for example `build`.
 * Run `cmake [SOURCE_ROOT] -A Win32`.